BerkeleyLab/Bedrock/guidelines/CONTRIBUTING.md

 how it was generated.

-All checked-in files should be permissively licensed, consistent with the LICENSE.txt file.
+All checked-in files should be permissively licensed, consistent with the LICENSE.md file.

-If a file is needed that can be legally downloaded from the public Internet, please explicitly download those files and check that the result has the expected SHA256.
-Do NOT redistribute or embed it within Bedrock without checking license.
+Sometimes files are needed that can be legally downloaded from the public Internet, but we either don't have permission to redistribute them, or we have other reasons to not want them checked into this repository (all GPL code falls in this category, due to guidance from University of California lawyers).
+It's OK to script the download of these files; please include a check that the result has the expected [SHA256](https://en.wikipedia.org/wiki/SHA-2).
+Do NOT redistribute or embed any files within Bedrock unless they have a suitably permissive license.
-This step should be visibly documented, and users encouraged to take that step once per repository checkout.
-TODO: Example?
+Any download steps should be visibly documented, and users encouraged to take that step once per repository checkout.
+An example in our current codebase is found in [riscv_meta.sh](../build-tools/riscv_meta.sh), which downloads source files needed to build a riscv toolchain (binutils, gcc, newlib), and is used in building our CI Docker image.

 Please do NOT check-in machine generated code.
-If unavoidable, make it explicit.
+If unavoidable, document it explicitly, and give instructions for how to reproduce.

 Understanding that the choice of a programming language depends on the task at hand:
 Currently, synthesizable code is written in Verilog, machine-generated Verilog